algolia/shipjs/GUIDE.md

 ## Doing everything on your machine

-- Part 1: `yarn release:prepare` will create a pull-request.
+- Part 1: `yarn release:prepare` will create a pull request.
 - Part 2: Review and merge the PR.
 - Part 3: `git pull` and `yarn release:trigger` to actually publish it to NPM.